spike-project/spike/README.md

     pip install ipympl

-Then copy the related NotBooks to a directory by typing `python -m spike.installSpI` in a terminal in this directory.
+Then copy the related NotBooks to a directory by typing in a terminal in this directory.

+    python -m spike.installSpI

+this will copy all the tools, you can safely remove the unneeded one, as the same command will always bring you all the notebooks.

 **b/ additional plugins** are available in the [plugins/special](spike/plugins/special) directory in the source tree. [check on github](https://github.com/spike-project/spike/tree/master/spike/plugins/specials).